Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - upgrades, milestones, challs: Display the upgrades, milestones, and challenges for a layer, as appropriate.

-- buyables: Display all of the buyables for this layer, as appropriate.
+- buyables, clickables: Display all of the buyables/clickables for this layer, as appropriate.
 The argument optional, and is the size of the boxes in pixels.

 - microtabs: Display a set of subtabs for an area.
 The argument is the name of the set of microtabs in the "microtabs" feature.